rjl-websites/20250118-richardlyon.net-hugo/content/subjects/energy/_index.md

 ---
 title: Energy
-summary: The loss will kill us.
+summary: The most important subject in the world.
 ---

 This is some stuff about energy.